 David B. Powers

-David B. Powers was born and raised in Richmond, Virginia.
+David B. Powers was born and raised in Bon Air, Virginia.
 David attended college in Charlottesville at the University of Virginia.
-While attending the University, David spent his summer breaks on the Outer Banks, working as a valued employee for Ocean Atlantic Rentals.
+While attending UVA, David spent his summer breaks working on the Outer Banks.
 David graduated from UVA in 2002, with a B.A. in Economics and a minor in Spanish.

-David worked and travelled extensively throughout Australia and New Zealand before permanently settling in Dare County.
+David worked and traveled extensively throughout Australia and New Zealand before permanently settling in Dare County.
 In 2003, David was presented an opportunity to help grow and establish a small local restaurant.
-As a managing member of the Kill Devil Grill, David learned the intricacies of operating a small business and the importance of building personal relationships, while providing a quality product and even better service.
+As a managing member of the Kill Devil Grill, he learned the intricacies of operating a small business and the importance of building personal relationships, while providing a quality product, and even better service.

-In the community, David coaches youth sports with Dare County Parks and Recreation and Outer Banks Babe Ruth Baseball.
-He is also a member of Holy Redeemer Catholic Church.
+In the community, David coaches youth sports with Dare County Parks and Recreation, OBX Storm Academy, and Pride Basketball OBX.
+David is also a member of Holy Redeemer Catholic Church.
 In his free time, David likes to cook, travel, play basketball, and spend time with his family.